QuantEcon/Bookshelf/server/assets/aboutPage.md

 * Natasha Watkins

+## FAQs

+Can you handle supporting files?

+Not yet, but we're getting there.

+Is this site only for economics?

+Yes, with room for some finance or operations research if it closely relates to economics.
+Please downvote or [alert us to] content that you think is off topic.

+What should I do if I find an issue with the website?

+[Contact us]

 ## License and Disclaimer

 THE SOFTWARE ON THIS SITE IS PROVIDED "AS IS" AND ANY EXPRESSED OR IMPLIED